 Whole grains are also an excellent option if you need to lose weight, as they keep you full for a more extended period, thanks to the fiber in them.
 Though they’re healthy, don’t eat more of them than what you need.
 Experts recommend that they should make up a third of your food.
 12, 13

 If you need help changing your eating habits or losing weight, our Medically Monitored Clean Start Weight Loss Program may be right for you.
-We have three locations in Virginia for your convenience: in Richmond, call (800) 656-8386.
-In Fredericksburg, call (800) 840-2064.
-In Ashburn, call (800) 815-8456.
+We have two locations in Virginia for your convenience: Richmond, VA., and Fredericksburg, VA.
 Start taking charge of your weight and general health today by enrolling in our evidence-based weight loss program!